Inspiration Glacier • 3-day – $890

 Day 1 • Hike to High Camp

-Meet 9:00am at Sedro-Woolley Ranger Station.
 Gear check and drive to the trailhead.
-Hike to camp at the base of the Inspiration Glacier.
-Basic skills review.
+Hike to camp in the Eldorado Basin.
+Basic climb school.

 Summit day starts early.
-Begin climbing the Inspiration Glacier from camp to the base of the summit pyramid.
+The climb ascends the Inspiration Glacier from camp to the Eastridge and the base of the summit pyramid.
 We climb snow slopes before reaching the final exposed knife edge ridge to the summit.
-Descend to camp.
+Return to camp.

 Day 3 • Hike to Trailhead